-The Court is currently in Phase 2 of Re-opening.
-In this phase, in-person services are the exception.
+The Court is currently in Phase 3 of Re-opening.
+In this phase, in-person services are limited.
 All court proceedings, probation interviews and other services involving the public will be conducted via phone, video conferencing, mail or other alternative means to the maximum extent possible.

 Alternatives to In-person Services